-In simple terms, it is a tax levied on your investment income and its primary purpose is to give the IRS a mechanism that enables them to collect taxes on investment income that you may have already spent before your tax bill becomes due.
+Backup withholding is a tax levied on your investment income.
+Its primary purpose is to give the IRS a mechanism.
+It enables them to collect taxes on investment income that you may have already spent before your tax bill becomes due.

 How it works

-If you have investments linked to stocks and other assets that might grow in value you are likely to earn income from these assets, which could be in the form of capital gains, dividends, or interest payments.
+If you have investments linked to stocks and other assets that might grow in value you are likely to earn income from these assets.
+It could be in the form of capital gains, dividends, or interest payments.

-There is a potential scenario where you could have spent all of your investment income and find yourself in a position where you don’t have the funds available to pay the taxes due when you submit your return to the IRS.
+There is a potential scenario.
+Where you could have spent all of your investment income.
+Then, find yourself in a position where you don’t have the funds to pay the taxes due when you submit your return to the IRS.

-As you would expect, the IRS is not comfortable with the idea of not being able to collect the tax that was owed to them which is where backup withholding comes into play.
+As you would expect, the IRS is not comfortable with the idea of not being able to collect the tax that was owed to them.
+Here is where backup withholding comes into play.

 The IRS can sometimes request that a financial institution levies the tax due at the point the investment income is earned.
-This means that what you owe in taxes for this source of income will be taken from you before you have an opportunity to spend it yourself.
+This means what you owe in taxes for this income will be taken from you before you spend it yourself.

-If you fail to report the correct income information when filing your taxes and fail to report dividend or interest payments correctly, for instance, you may discover that the IRS decides to apply backup withholding.
+If you fail to report the correct income information when filing your taxes and fail to report dividend or interest payments correctly.
+You may discover that the IRS decides to apply backup withholding.

-The IRS will notify you of their intention to do this and would normally give you 120 days warning of the action they intend to take.
+The IRS will notify you of their intention to do this.
+They would normally give you 120 days warning of the action they intend to take.

-It could be that you might be exempt from backup withholding if you have filled in Form W-9, but it is always a good idea to get professional tax guidance so that you know your options and don’t end up being notified that the IRS intends to apply backup withholding to collect their taxes.
+It could be that you might be exempt from backup withholding if you have filled in Form W-9.
+It is always a good idea to get professional tax guidance.
+So that you know your options and don’t end up being notified that the IRS intends to apply backup withholding to collect their taxes.